-If a child makes an allegation about a member of staff, supply staff, Governor, visitor or volunteer the Headteacher must be informed immediately.
-The Headteacher must carry out an urgent initial consideration to establish whether there is substance to the allegation.
+If a child makes an allegation about a member of staff, supply staff, trustee/associate governor, visitor or volunteer the Headteacher must be informed immediately.
+The Headteacher must carry out an urgent initial consideration to establish whether there is substance to the allegation and inform the Director of Human Resources: S.Webb, swebb@invictus.education.

-The Headteacher should not carry out the investigation him/herself or interview pupils.
-The Headteacher will exercise and be accountable for their professional judgement on the action to be taken as follows: If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Headteacher will notify the Dudley Designated Officer (LADO) The LADO will liaise with the Headteacher and advise about action to be taken and may initiate internal referrals within Dudley Childrens Social Care to address the needs of children likely to have been affected
+The Headteacher should not carry out the investigation him/herself or interview children.
+The Headteacher will exercise and be accountable for their professional judgement on the action to be taken as follows: If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Headteacher will notify the Local Authority Designated Officer (LADO) and the Director of Human Resources S. Webb, swebb@invictus.education.
+The LADO will liaise with the Headteacher and advise about action to be taken and may initiate internal referrals within the Local Authorities Children's Social Care to address the needs of children likely to have been affected

-If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the school's own internal procedures.
+If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil, this should be discussed with the Director of Human Resources: S. Webb, swebb@invictus.education (staff) or Trust Safeguarding Lead: A. Jackson, ajackson@invictus.education (pupils).

-If the Headteacher decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.
+If the Headteacher decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of the conclusion, and the reasons for the decision should be discussed with the Director of Human Resources: S. Webb, swebb@invictus.education and recorded on the child's safeguarding file.

 Where we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately and that they liaise with relevant parties (this includes supply teachers and volunteers).
-In no circumstances will our school decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
+In no circumstances will our school decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO and the Director of Human Resources: S. Webb, swebb@invictus.education to determine a suitable outcome.

-Our Headteacher will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.
+The Headteacher will discuss with the agency and the Director of Human Resources: S. Webb, swebb@invictus.education whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.

-Where an allegation has been made against the Headteacher then the Director of Education takes on the role of liaising with the LADO in determining the appropriate way forward. https://www.staffsscb.org.uk/wp-content/uploads/2020/09/Allegations-of-abuse-made-against-a-person-who-works-with-children.pdf
+Where an allegation has been made against the Headteacher then the Director of Education: P. Harris, pharris@invictus.education, takes on the role of liaising with the LADO in determining the appropriate way forward.